Recording the possible disappearance of two works by Jamini Roy & Abanindranath Tagore.

 Missing!
 With the people in charge claiming there was never such a work!
 Both the institutes mentioned above are historical institutes of great repute

-Similarly, there is another work of Gaganendranath at the Victoria Memorial that seems to be have been replaced.
+Similarly, there is another work of Gaganendranath at another museum that seems to be have been replaced.
 This is my observation and has not been independently verified and could very well be that the original has not been displayed for safe-keeping?
 Or this could very well be my mistake.

 The reason why a Gaganendranath Tagore and some of these older works cannot be easily forged is partly due to the paper/medium used.